BEST Kananaskis Cabin Rentals to Get Cozy In

 Baker Creek Cabins

 Baker Creek is my all-time favorite cabin in the Rockies.
 These are charming and intimate and provide just what you think of when you think of a mountain cabin.
 A fireplace, cozy robes, delicious food, and even an ice rink in the winter.
-They are also located on the Bow Valley Parkway, close to Morant’s Curve and Lake Louise Ski Resort.
+They are also located on the Bow Valley Parkway, near Morant’s Curve and Lake Louise Ski Resort.

 Storm Mountain Lodge (Banff)